hiyangyue/Android-CRIU/README.md

  #include "asm/types.h"
 ```

-And you need to delet the -Werror in Makefile.
+And you need to delete the -Werror in Makefile.